-With energy costs remaining high, it could be worth looking at ways you can cut energy costs when your TV is on.
+For many of us, autumn and winter means snuggling under a cosy blanket while watching TV.
+However, with energy costs remaining high, it could be worth looking at ways you can save money on energy bills when your TV is on.

-According to a study by the consumer group Which?, which tested different TVs, it’s possible to make a quick saving on your electricity bill by changing the picture setting.
+It’s possible to make a quick saving on your electricity bill by changing your TV picture settings.
 If you have multiple TVs in your house, it could work out to be a bigger saving.

 How to cut the running costs of your TV

-So if you switch from a high-power picture setting like vivid to a low power setting like cinema, you could make a quick and easy annual saving of £7.06.
+So if you switch from a high-power picture setting to a low-power one, you could have an annual saving of £4.85.

 The trade-off is that you may notice a reduction in the brightness and/or contrast in the screen.